0x7df/0x7df.github.io/content/cuda-basics-part-1.md

 For this function - simple vector addition - there isn't a great deal we can do about the fact that it's memory bound.
-You have to bring back each pair of elements from *x* and *y* from memory, then put the result back again - the number of memory operations is irreducible.
+You have to bring back each pair of elements of $x$ and $y$ from memory, then put the result back again - the number of memory operations is irreducible.
 For more complex operations, where pieces of data are typically used multiple times, the trick is to use shared memory, which is much, much faster